 redis-slave-service.yaml: Redis workers service

-Create a Kubernetes Engine cluster
+Create a GKE cluster

 Create a container cluster named